 What’s Next for the Galaxy Note 10?

 In closing, we want to talk about what’s coming next and what owners can expect.
-The Galaxy Note 10 is still fairly new, and they always refine the experience over the first few months.
-Owners got a big update in September or October, and you can expect several notable improvements from the November 2019 Galaxy Note 10 monthly patch.
-That’s not even counting Android 10 changes.
+The Galaxy Note 10 is still fairly new, and for the first 6-months or so the company usually refines the experience.
+Owners got a big update in October, and now another with Android 10 in December.

 As more people buy Samsung’s latest Galaxy the company will find issues, fix them, and rapidly deploy software updates.
-Then, you can start looking ahead to the Android 10 update, also known as One UI 2.0 by Samsung.
-The beta is available now for the S10 and Galaxy Note 10, with an official Samsung Galaxy Note 10 Android 10 update being released later this year or in early 2020.
+Then, you can start looking ahead to the first 1-2 updates in 2020 that improves on Android 10 and the latest One UI 2.0 software experience.
+Furthermore, what’s actually next will be Android 11 sometime in 2020 following Google’s Android R beta in March.

 That’s about it for now, but we’ll keep an eye out for more info on Samsung’s new Galaxy Note 10 line.
 If you have the Note 10+ get a 45w faster charger.
 And if you’re still experiencing problems, give this helpful guide a try.